-Russell, a Republican, was the representative for Massachusetts's 8th congressional district from 1883 to 1885.
+Russell was the representative for Massachusetts’s 8th congressional district and was a Republican.
+He served from 1883 to 1885.

 From Mar 1879 to Mar 1885, Russell missed 494 of 1,122 roll call votes, which is 44.0%.
 This is much worse than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.